-This guide provides an overview of legal issues that journalists may face while covering the 2018 midterm elections.
+This guide, updated in 2018, provides an overview of legal issues that journalists may face while covering the 2018 midterm elections.
 It does not replace the legal advice of an attorney.
-Journalists with additional questions or in need of assistance should contact the Reporters Committee’s hotline via its form, by emailing email@example.com, or calling 800-336-4243.
+Journalists with additional questions or in need of assistance should contact the Reporters Committee’s hotline via its form, by emailing firstname.lastname@example.org, or calling 800-336-4243.

 Authored by Reporters Committee Staff and Intern Audrey Greene.